Frequently Asked Questions

 While our meat is not certified organic, it is naturally raised and USDA Certified.
 We take every precaution and preventative measure to make sure our cattle stay healthy and happy.

 Our beef is not 100% grass fed.
 We grain finish our steers.
-They live on grass and hay for the majority of their lives, but for the last 6 to 8 weeks, they are fed a grain diet in addition to free choice hay and grass.
+They are pasture raised for the majority of their lives, but for the last 6 to 8 weeks, they are fed a grain diet in addition to free choice hay and grass.
 This provides flavor our customers love and added marbling in the steaks.

 The best answer: LOCALLY!
 We raise the beef at our farm in Parkland.
 We also raise the goats and most of the chickens and turkeys.
 We'll also be raising our own lamb this year.
 The other poultry comes from our neighbors.
 We carry specialty meats as well.
 Rabbit comes from Kerrick, MN and elk and bison from Rice Lake, WI.

 When will there be more T-Bones, Porterhouse, Pork Chops, Chicken Breasts, etc.?
 When is the next shipment?